thunderseethe/thunderseethe.github.io/content/posts/desugar-base.md

         * Var "one"
       * Var "one"

-From that CST, we're going to desugar into the `Ast`.
+From that CST, we desugar our `Ast`.
 We'll omit the body of our let definitions for brevity.
 We just want to get a sense for how our let expressions transform: